Nature & Wildlife

 If you’re feeding ducks and geese, please avoid feeding bread as this lacks the nutrients they need to survive.
 It would be better to feed grains of bird seed or even cut up green vegetables instead.
 Bird feed can be purchased at the News Kiosk opposite the Gardens Entrance.

 Trentham is home to a herd of wild, Black Fallow Deer.
-Fallow deer are the second largest deer species in Britain, and are around 70-90cm high at the shoulder.
+Fallow deer are the third largest deer species in Britain, and are around 70-90cm high at the shoulder.
 The breeding season, known as the rut, occurs in October, when male fallow deer (known as bucks) roar and fight to win females.
 The fawns are born in May-June.
 Fallow are typically a woodland dwelling species but will happily spend time out in open fields, which is why you can often see them in the parkland and woodland at Trentham!

-You may even spot badgers, voles, mice, shrews, hares, foxes, stoats, weasels and hedgehogs as you walk around too!
+You may even spot badgers, voles, mice, shrews, foxes, stoats, weasels and hedgehogs as you walk around too!